Venafi/venafips/docs/functions/New-VcCertificate.md

 ### -PassThru
 Return the certificate request.
-If the certificate was successfully issued, it will be returned as the property 'certificate'.
+If the certificate was successfully issued, it will be returned as the property 'certificate' along with 'certificateId'.

 ```yaml
 Type: SwitchParameter